 How to make a drink with watermelon seeds

-The preparation of this beverage is very simple and not time consuming at all.
+It’s easy and quick yo prepare this drink.
 Although you can use whole seeds, the powder is better for nutrient absorption.

 - 4 tablespoons of watermelon seeds (40 g)